 3. Resource Conservation

-Recycling allows materials like paper, plastic, metal, and glass to be reused instead of extracted again from nature.
+Recycling allows materials like paper, plastic, metal, and glass to be reused instead of being extracted again from nature.
 This saves energy and natural resources.

 4. Economic Benefits